Professor Suganthi John PhD, FEA, FHEA

 Before pursuing my PhD at the University of Birmingham in 2000, I lived and worked in Singapore.
 I graduated in 2005 with a PhD from Birmingham and moved back to Singapore for a brief period.
 In 2007, I was offered a position at Birmingham.
 I was initially in the English for International Students Unit (now known as the Birmingham International Academy) and joined the Department of English Language and Linguistics in 2009.

-I have held several roles in the department (Admissions Tutor, Undergraduate Programme Director and Head of Department).
-I have also held a School role as Head of Internationalisation for EDACS and College and institutional roles in widening participation (2010-2020).
-I am currently Deputy Director of Education for Distance and Digital Education (2019-current) in the College of Arts and Law.
+I have held several leadership roles in the department (Admissions Tutor, Undergraduate Programme Director and Head of Department).
+I was Head of Internationalisation for the School of EDACS (2016-2020) and I have also held college, institutional and national roles in widening participation (2010-2021).
+I was Deputy Director of Education for Digital Education and Distance Learning (2019-2024) in the College of Arts and Law.

 Teaching